khoiduong/mintClassicsSQL_analysis/README.md

 For this particular order, we can see that there 21% of the order is not shipped and have to stay in the warehouse or stocks.

-Since the Table II is ordered descently, we can assume at most 21% of the order would not be shipped and have to stay in inventory for quite sometime.
+Since the Table II is ordered descently, we can assume around 20% of the order would not be shipped and have to stay in inventory for quite sometime.

+At the same time, we can also use this list to see which product require a reduction in inventory since they are not selling as well as the other.